dabamos/openadms-node/README.md

 Licence).

 ## Message Broker
-The MQTT protocol is used for the message exchange in OpenADMS.
-You can either use an external MQTT message broker, like
-[Eclipse Mosquitto](https://mosquitto.org/), or start the internal one by using the parameter `--with-mqtt-broker`.
+The MQTT protocol is used for the message exchange in OpenADMS Node.
+You can either use an external MQTT message broker, like [Eclipse Mosquitto](https://mosquitto.org/), or start the internal one by using the parameter `--with-mqtt-broker`.